 Elisa Riccietti is currently associate professor at Ecole Normale Superieure in Lyon, France.
 Her research revolves around numerical optimization and machine learning.
 In the past her research focused on the solution of least-squares problems with noisy function and gradient, in particular ill-posed large-scale problems with inexact function and gradient.
 More recently she is working on the application of multilevel optimization methods to the training of artificial neural networks and on momentum-based second order methods for machine learning.

-Eleni Vlachopoulou is a Numerical Software Developer at the Numerical Algorithms Group.
+Eleni Vlachopoulou is a senior software engineer at AMD since April 2022 and is part of the Numerical Software team.
 She obtained her MSc in Applied Mathematics with Numerical Analysis from the University of Manchester in 2018.
-She works on high performance numerical software projects, with a focus on linear algebra solvers for large and sparse systems of equations arising from PDEs.
+In January 2019, she joined NAG Ltd., where she worked on high performance numerical software projects, with a focus on linear algebra solvers, such as sparse linear systems and dense SVD and eigenvalue decompositions, and Automatic Differentiation (AD).

 Stephanie Lai is the Executive Assistant to Professor Nick Higham.
 She offers support to Nick and the Numerical Linear Algebra Group.